Currency in Tibet: How to Pay and Use Money when Touring Tibet?

-There are varying reasons put forward as to why they do not use coins.
+There are varying reasons put forward as to why coins are not used.
 The first is that coins do not circulate in Tibet because there are no Tibetan words on coins.
 In fact, Tibetan words can be found on all paper money, even on the 10-cent notes in China, but not on coins.
-However, others argue that this does not hold water, because not many Tibetans know the written language.
+However, others argue that this does not hold water because not many Tibetans know the written language.

-The second reason is that public transportation is not advanced in Tibet, so coins cannot be used for its most popular purpose as a ticket replacement, as in other cities in China.
-The third reason given, that coins are not easy to carry around in the large pockets inside Tibetan robes, due to it being too big to carry small items like coins, sounds just as much an excuse as the other two.
-Whatever the truth of the matter is, be prepared to carry small bills in Chinese currency when traveling in Tibet.
+The second reason given is that coins are not easy to carry around in the large pockets inside Tibetan robes, as they are too big to carry small items like coins.
+This sounds just as much like an excuse as the other two reasons.
+Whatever the truth of the matter is, be prepared to carry small bills when traveling in Tibet.

 Bank of China in downtown Lhasa

-Before traveling around the region, it is a good idea to estimate the amount of cash you will need for the trip outside Lhasa, and change enough foreign currency or travelers checks before you leave the capital.
-While you can also change currency in some of the other larger cities in Tibet, like Shigatse, Zhangmu and Purang, you will not get the same exchange rate, and you may only be able to exchange smaller amounts.
-And if you are planning to travel to small towns and remote areas, it is better to have smaller denomination bills, as they may not be able to change larger bills, such as the 50RMB and 100RMB bills.
+Before traveling around the region, it is a good idea to change all your foreign currencies in Lhasa.
+While you can also change the currency in other cities in Tibet, like Shigatse, you will not get the same exchange rate, and you may only be able to exchange smaller amounts.

-If you are unsure of the exchange rates and how to exchange currency in Tibet, your guide can help you, and we at Tibet Vista can also help you with exchanging money prior to your trip to Tibet.
+If you are unsure about the exchange rates and how to exchange currency in Tibet, your guide can help you, and Tibet Vista can also assist you with exchanging money prior to your trip to Tibet.
 Contact us for more details.

-Can I use the Credit Cards to pay for the dinner or shopping in Tibet?
+Can I Use Credit Cards for Payments in Tibet?

 Credit cards are now accepted in many of the larger hotels in Tibet, especially in Lhasa and Shigatse, though you may find other more remote cities do not have large enough hotels to cater to credit card payments.

-In Lhasa, most of the four star, five star even three star hotels accept credit cards for payments, though they will normally charge 3-4 percent on top of your bill to cover the bank charges for accepting payment by cards.
+In Lhasa, most of the four-star, five-star even three-star hotels accept credit cards for payments, though they will normally charge 3-4 percent on top of your bill to cover the bank charges for accepting payment by card.

 In some stores in Lhasa, you may be able to use a credit card to purchase larger items, although some stores will ask for a charge of 2-5 percent to be added to the bill as a service charge.
 Some stores will also tell you that there is a minimum spend amount when paying by credit card through their Point-of-Sale (POS) terminals.

-Tibet has many beggars that can be seen in the streets around the cities, and if you wish to donate some money to them, it is best to carry some really small bills with you, such as the 1, 2, and 5 Mao bills (0.1, 0.2 or 0.5 RMB).
-These small change amounts are also handy for leaving small tips with shop owners and services you may wish to donate while in the region.
+Tibet has many beggars who can be seen in the streets of its cities.
+If you wish to donate money to them, it's best to carry small bills like the 1, 2, and 5 Mao bills (0.1, 0.2, or 0.5 RMB).
+These small denominations are also useful for leaving small tips for shop owners and for services you might want to use while in the region.

-While crime is not a major issue in Tibet, there are some instances of scams in the larger cities, such as receiving counterfeit bills as change for larger bills when buying from street vendors.
-And it is not wise to flash your large bank notes bills, such as 100 RMB bills, to avoid unnecessary troubles.
+While crime is not a major issue in Tibet, there have been some instances of scams in larger cities, such as receiving counterfeit bills as change from street vendors when making purchases.
+It's not advisable to flaunt large banknotes, like 100 RMB bills, to avoid unnecessary trouble.